robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check if Sensitive Data was Involved

-At this point we know how the attacker was able to get into your systems and a general idea of what they did.
+At this point you know how the attacker was able to get into your systems and a general idea of what they did.
 After reviewing the permissions associated with the IAM Role you realize that it has very permissive policies as it relates to your S3 bucket.
-Lets verify what sort of senstive data is in your bucket and take a closer at your Macie Alerts.
+Verify what sort of senstive data is in your bucket and take a closer at your Macie Alerts.

 1. Go to the [Amazon Macie](https://mt.us-west-2.macie.aws.amazon.com/) console.
 2. Look through the latest alerts.